awfreeman/cmdproc-gdnative/README.md

 make
 ```

-Output bins will be placed in the `project/gdnative` folder.
-Simply copy the bins into the respective oftoast 2 folders.
+Output libraries will be placed in the `build` folder.

-(CI uses vcpkg on Windows with MSVC to compile the file into a single dll, more ideal for distributing.)